YZ1GO/L.EIC028_CPD_PROJ02/assign2/README.md

 # NoiaTalk

 ## Configuration
-Before running the chat, ensure all necessary settings are configured in [config.json](config.json):
+Before running the chat, ensure all necessary settings are configured in [config.json](config.json).

+Example:

 ```
 {